Kirkland, Washington: Health care

 Kirkland is served by EvergreenHealth, a public healthcare system that operates a 318-bed hospital complex near Totem Lake.
 It was founded in 1967 and opened the first phase of Evergreen General Hospital in 1972.

-COVID-19 pandemic

-The city was the first in the country to suffer a cluster of cases of Coronavirus disease 2019 during the COVID-19 pandemic, including the first six U.S. fatalities.
-Many of the confirmed cases originated from a Life Care Centers of America nursing home in Kirkland.
+In March 2020, the city had the first reported fatalities in the United States during the COVID-19 pandemic, primarily related to the Life Care Centers of America nursing home in Kirkland.